 Further, other commercial scanners provide a 360-degree imaging scan of the entire body, such as the Shape Scale.
-While this does not utilize bioelectrical impedance to estimate fat/lean mass, it gives you an actual photographic representation of fat versus muscle, so that progress can be tracked over time.
+While this does not utilize bioelectrical impedance to estimate fat/lean mass, it gives you an actual photographic representation of fat versus muscle, so that body composition progress can be tracked over time.

-In fitness and health centers that offer this type scanning assessments to their clientele, the client stands on a platform with arms outstretched and hands clenched into loose fists.
+In fitness and health centers that offer this type of body composition scanning to their clientele, the client stands on a platform with arms outstretched and hands clenched into loose fists.
 The platform then begins its 360-degree rotation, accomplished in under a minute.
 Through the use of a harmless infrared light that reflects off the body, the machine comes up with digital measurements similar to those taken with a tape measure.